 Macy’s, the nation’s largest department store company, began 2016 by shuttering 40 stores.
-It later announced plans to close 100 more, in the latest in a series of moves by retailers to stave off financial struggles.
+It later announced plans to close 100 more, one of many moves by retailers to stave off financial struggles.
 As more shoppers flock to the convenience of online shopping, brick-and-mortar stores are shutting down nationwide.
-Besides Macy’s, we take a look at seven other chains that have announced lots of store closings this year.
+Besides Macy’s, we take a look at seven other chains that announced lots of store closings in 2016.

-Sports Authority, once the nation’s largest sporting goods retailer, filed for bankruptcy in March and said it would close 140 of its 450 stores.
-In May, the company followed up by saying it would close all of its remaining stores.
+Sports Authority, once the nation’s largest sporting goods retailer, filed for bankruptcy in March 2016 and said it would close 140 of its 450 stores.
+Two months later, the company followed up by saying it would close all of its remaining stores.
 Rival sporting goods chain Dick’s would eventually buy the Sports Authority name and other intellectual property, plus 31 store leases, for $23 million.

 3 of 8